truenas/documentation/content/TruenasApps/StableApps/PlexApp.md

   When creating the above datasets, select the **apps** dataset preset.

-  You can set up the ACLs for these datasets after adding them or use the app installation wizard to configure the ACLs and ACL entries.
+  You can set up the permissions (ACLs) for these datasets after adding them using the **Edit ACL** screen, or wait and use the **Install Plex** wizard ACL settings to add  permissions.
+You can also edit permissions after using either method.

 ### Installing the Plex App
 {{< hint info >}}